Starbucks: Recycling

-Plastic straw ban
+Phase out of single-use plastic straws

-On July 9, 2018, Starbucks President and CEO Kevin Johnson announced that Starbucks will ban the single-use plastic straws by January 1, 2020, on all cold drinks from all locations worldwide due to climate change concerns, pollution, and sea turtle endangerment as the single-use plastic straws failed to be designed for recycling when they were invented.
+On July 9, 2018, Starbucks President and CEO Kevin Johnson announced that Starbucks will phase out the single-use plastic straws by January 1, 2020, on all cold drinks from all locations worldwide due to climate change concerns, pollution, and sea turtle endangerment as the single-use plastic straws failed to be designed for recycling when they were invented.
 Frappucinos will get straws made from a different material that is sustainable and environmentally friendly such as paper or compostable plastic, while other cold drinks will get straw-less lids.
 These new modified lids contain 9% less plastic than Starbucks' previous flat lid.
 The Starbucks locations in Europe, China, Taiwan, Japan, Thailand, Vietnam, India, Canada, Hawaii, Alaska, Washington D.C., New Mexico, California, New York, Washington State, New Jersey, Oregon, Maryland, Delaware, Vermont, Massachusetts, Connecticut, and Rhode Island already eliminated single-use plastic straws by the end of 2018.
 South Korea is the first country to introduce paper straws to all stores among 78 countries in the world that Starbucks has entered.

 Reusable cups

 Starbucks has publicly committed to reducing waste by 50% by 2030.
 After successfully completing the campaign to provide the Reusable Cup in Vietnam in 2020, it held the same event in Korea in 2021.
 Along with a picture of throwing away a cleanly washed recycled PET bottle on Instagram, a hashtag designated by Starbucks was written and uploaded, and a reusable cup was provided instead of a disposable cup.

 In April 2013, Starbucks introduced reusable cups where customers would be able to bring their cup into any location and receive a small discount on their drink.
 When the COVID-19 pandemic first began in 2019, the company halted the use of personal cups due to concerns with the transferring of germs.
+In June 2021, the company reintroduced personal reusable cups with a contactless new method to eliminate shared touch points between customers and baristas.

 Starbucks is phasing out disposable cups in Korea entirely by 2025.